openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 An additional option to the **make cov** target exists to <i>merge</i> coverage.
 To merge coverage the makefiles will look in **all** existing test results directories <i>for the selected simulator</i> and generate a merged coverage report in <i>&lt;simulator>_results/merged_cov</i>.
 The respective coverage report of GUI invocation will use that directory as the coverage database.
 Coverage merging is selected by setting the <i>MERGE=1</i> flag.

-Generate coverrage report for all executed tests with coverage databases.
+Generate coverage report for all executed tests with coverage databases.

 **make cov MERGE=1**